How to deal with Disrepair Counterclaim

 “The claimant does not accept all of the Defendant’s counterclaim however to save time & cost offers to settle the entire counterclaim by:-

 - Claimant pays £xxx compensation towards the settlement of the entire counterclaim.
 Settlement monies £xxxx to be taken from the current rent arrears of £1,855 as at 16/12/20xx.
 3. The defendants to discontinue there counterclaim.
 4. The Defendant gives up vacant possession of the let property on or before 28th of January 202x.
-6. No order for costs for either side save for the defendants costs to be assessed for legal aid purposes.”
+6. No order for costs for either side saves for the defendant’s costs to be assessed for legal aid purposes.”

 The above is, for example, purposes only.